Borovnica32/CISCO-omrezje/README.md

 # Additional Services

 A second server is running TrueNAS and is intended to serve as a backup system for system configs.
-Currently it runs the following services: SSH, TFTP, SMB, HTTP and HTTPS.
+Currently it runs the following services: SSH, TFTP, SMB.
 SSH is primarely used for maintenance, TFTP is used to save network device configs and SMB is ment for sharing files (currently the config files for authorized users)